The Great Self Publishing Myth: Self Publishing is Expensive and Unprofitable

 Self publishing is free.
 You can upload your ebook for free at www.kdp.amazon.com once you have your finalized book cover and formatted manuscript.

 You can market yourself and your books for free using social media, publicity connections like Help a Reporter Out (HARO).
 Most book marketing packages tend to be a waste of money.
 If you can’t sell your books using free marketing strategies, advertising probably won’t help you.

 Total Cost of Self Publishing an Ebook: $5 to $1,000

-Yes, you can spend more, but I wouldn’t recommend it.
+Yes, you can spend more than $1,000 just to get an eBook published, but I wouldn’t recommend it for most authors.

 Cost of Publishing a Paperback

 Editing and Proofreading

 Your editing costs for a paperback will be exactly the same as the ebook version, so once you’ve decided to publish an ebook, the paperback version won’t cost you anything to edit.

 Paperback formatting and layout is a little more technical and detailed than formatting for Kindle.
 You can find someone on Odesk or Guru.com to do it pretty cheaply, between $100 and $400.
 I wouldn’t spend more than $500 for paperback formatting unless it’s a very large book, you need extensive layout work, or you’re hiring one of the world’s best book designers.